Evan Jackson Leong

-Evan Jackson Leong (or Evan Leong) is a director and documentary filmmaker.
-Leong is likely most known for his documentary Linsanity about Jeremy Lin, which made its world premiere at the 2013 Sundance Film Festival.
+Evan Jackson Leong (or Evan Leong) is a Chinese-American producer, director, and documentary filmmaker.
+Leong is known for his documentary Linsanity about Jeremy Lin, which made its world premiere at the 2013 Sundance Film Festival.
 He has also directed the documentary 1040: Christianity in the New Asia (2010), and the documentary short BLT Genesis (2002), which tracks the behind-the-scenes making of and trajectory of Justin Lin's film, Better Luck Tomorrow.

 Early life

 Leong is a sixth-generation Chinese American.
 Leong grew up in the Richmond District, San Francisco, California.

 Education

 Leong earned a bachelor's degree in Asian American Studies from UCLA.
+He transferred to UCLA from the University of California, Riverside, where he was a member of the Pi Alpha Phi fraternity.

 Career

 Films and documentaries

 Leong directed the documentary Linsanity about Jeremy Lin, which screened at the 2013 Sundance Film Festival.
 The documentary was also produced by Brian Yang as well as Christopher Chen, Allen Lu, Patricia Sun, James D. Stern and Sam Kwok.

 The documentary was several years in the making, and Leong started following Lin when he still played basketball at Harvard University.
 When the film screened at Sundance, it received positive reviews from the Los Angeles Times, The Hollywood Reporter, Variety, and many more publications.

-Leong has also directed the feature-length documentary 1040: Christianity in the New Asia (2010), a documentary that chronicles the rapid changes in Asia and the significant shift in the spiritual landscape in the area known as the “10/40 Window”- the region between 10 and 40 degrees north latitude on the eastern hemisphere.
+Leong has also directed the feature-length documentary 1040: Christianity in the New Asia (2010), a documentary that chronicles the rapid changes in Asia and the significant shift in the spiritual landscape in the area known as the 10/40 window – the region between 10 and 40 degrees north latitude on the eastern hemisphere.

-Leong has also directed, from a script he has written, the drama Snakehead which was initially slated to star Lucy Liu in a story about the underworld of human smuggling that takes place on the streets of New York City's Chinatown.
+Leong has also directed, from a script he has written, the 2021 drama Snakehead which was initially slated to star Lucy Liu in a story about the underworld of human smuggling that takes place on the streets of New York City's Chinatown.
 Later Kickstarter campaigns of the film reveal that the lead actress has been switched from Lucy Liu to Shuya Chang (playing the main character of Sister Tse), and actors such as Sung Kang (playing a character named Rambo) and Jade Wu (playing a character named Dai Mah) have been added to the cast.
 The film was also produced by Linsanity producer Brian Yang.

+Leong directed the 2024 documentary The Bridge, which celebrates East West Bank's 50th anniversary.